huseyindeniz/gitops-lab/README.md

 - ✅ GPU support for AI/ML training and inference pipelines
 - 🔲 Create a sample AI/ML application that demonstrates both training and inference pipelines using GPU support. (use/integrate https://github.com/xuebinqin/DIS )
   - ✅ inference
+  - 🔲 Install and configure a local Docker image registry (Harbor) to manage and store large Docker images efficiently.
   - 🔲 training

 ### Blockchain